dokku/dokku/docs/development/plugin-creation.md

 esac
 ```

-Each plugn requires a `plugin.toml` descriptor file with the following required fields:
+Each plugin requires a `plugin.toml` descriptor file with the following required fields:

 ```shell
 [plugin]